 Are Your Kids Safe Online?

-Thankfully, there are other tools which can help parents improve child safety with digital technologies.
+Thankfully, there are other tools that can help parents improve child safety with digital technologies.
 Take for instance the Kaspersky Safe Kids mobile app that allows parents to locate their children at all times.
 The app has other uses and can even notify parents if their child is in unfamiliar territory.

 We Recommend These VPNs